andrewrk/genesis/README.md

 ## Roadmap

- 0. right click a sample to get a menu
-    - add to project
  0. resources tree widget has view for project samples
     - list all audio assets
  0. drag from audio asset in project tree to track editor